Zzch3ng/5243--Project2/README.md

 - Explore the transformed data with interactive plots and summary statistics
 - Download the final processed dataset

-There are also some tabular datasets inside a single Shiny interface which user can work with them.
+There are also some tabular datasets inside a single Shiny interface which user can work with them。

 ## Main Features